redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 ![High-level Architecture](./img/Rust%20Architecture.png)

-The objective here was to create an app that runs in the browser; however, since a browser cannot directly execute a native Rust application, it must be compiled into a format that a browser can execute &mdash; and this is where WebAssembly comes in.
+The objective here was to create an app that runs in the browser; however, since a browser cannot directly execute a native Rust application, it must first be compiled into a format that a browser can execute &mdash; and this is where WebAssembly comes in.

 ### Compiling Rust to WebAssembly

 To compile a Rust application into a WebAssembly module, you need to use a tool such as [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/).
 This tool acts as a wrapper around `cargo build` and generates a WebAssembly module (a `.wasm` file) from the compiled Rust code.

 However, WebAssembly modules can be executed in a wide variety host environments.
 In our case, we wish to execute this WebAssembly module in a browser, so our specific host environment will be the JavaScript runtime environment within a browser.
-This therefore means that the `--target` will be `web`.
+This therefore means that the `--target` parameter of `wasm-pack` must be set to `web`.

 ```console
 $ wasm-pack build --release --target web